Parrotfish in paradise

 Rusty Parrotfish

-Rusty Parrotfish patiently hovering over the sea bed
+Rusty Parrotfish patiently hovering over the sea bed (whilst Cleaner Wrasse feed on and remove parasites)

 Copyright © 2000 - Anim8design Ltd. All Rights Reserved.
 Registered in England and Wales Company no. 5845775.